jsdelivrbot/ccx-buildroot/README.rst

 ccx-buildroot
 =============

+NOTE: We are only using this for legacy releases, we've transitioned to ccxtechnologies/buildroot.

 This is a fork of buildroot with a few local updates for CCX Technologies.

 Upstream updates are merged in from time to time, this is really only